johnson882/reactnd-project-myreads/README.md

 # MyReads Project

 React project that creates a bookshelf.
-This bookshelf allows a user to put searched books on to a bookself in 3 different categories: Read, Read already, Currently reading.
+This bookshelf allows a user to organize searched books into 3 different categories: Read, Want to Read, Currently Reading.

 Click here to use the app: https://my-reads-2.herokuapp.com/